iamthesvn/Audit-findings/README.md

 ![Image](https://github.com/user-attachments/assets/15e4c419-4835-40f1-8625-7f3be612cab6)

 Welcome to my repository of valid audit contest findings!
-This repo documents my submissions to various smart contract auditing contests, primarily through Cyfrin CodeHawks and Sherlock Audit platforms.
+This repo documents my submissions to various smart contract auditing contests.
 Below, you'll find tables listing my validated findings for "First Flights" (beginner-friendly audits) and "Audit Contests" (more advanced competitive audits).
 Each entry links to the specific finding for more details.

 ## First Flights Findings